rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   We don't control what happens, we control how we respond.
 -   In any situation we face, we have an opportunity to practice virtue.
+-   Focus on the steps in-the-moment, not the whole goal.
+-   One should be indifferent about the outcome?

+>   It is impossible for a man to learn what he thinks he already knows.

+--Epictetus, Discourses, Book II, ch.
+17

 TODO.